Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Introduction

 However, until recently, spectroscopic observations of low-mass galaxies at high $z$ were very challenging for existing telescopes, and thus only a handful of cases behind lensing fields could be studied \citep[e.g.,][]{Vanzella2016, Karman2017,Vanzella2021}.
 Thanks to the advent of JWST \citep{gardner_james_2023}, the study of low-mass galaxies up to the Epoch of Reionization has now become routinely possible even in non-lensed fields \citep[e.g.,][]{Schaerer2022, Castellano2024, endsley_star-forming_2024,Harshan2024,iani_midis_2024-1,Rinaldi2025_emergence,Trussler2025}.

 In parallel, another high-$z$ galaxy population whose study has boomed in the JWST era is that of the so-called Little Red Dots \citep[e.g.,][]{kokorev_census_2024,matthee_little_2024}.
 These sources are characterised by being very compact \citep[e.g.,][]{Baggen2024} and having a V-shaped $f_\lambda (\lambda)$ spectral energy distribution \citep[SED; e.g.,][]{Kocevski2025}.
-Virtually all of them appear to harbour broad-line active galactic nuclei \citep[BLAGN; e.g.,][]{greene_uncover_2024,Hviding2025}.
-Based on the Balmer-line broadening, the central black holes appear to be overmassive with respect to their host galaxies \citep[e.g.,][]{harikane_jwstnirspec_2023, maiolino_small_2024}, in relation to what is expected from the local $M_{\rm BH} - M_\ast$ relation \citep{magorrian_demography_1998,RV2015}.
+Virtually all of them harbour broad-line active galactic nuclei \citep[BLAGN; e.g.,][]{greene_uncover_2024,Hviding2025}.
+Based on the Balmer-line broadening, the central black holes appear to be overmassive with respect to their host galaxies \citep[e.g.,][]{harikane_jwstnirspec_2023, maiolino_small_2024}, in relation to what is expected from the local $M_{\rm BH} - M_\ast$ relation \citep{magorrian_demography_1998,RV2015}, although the extent of this effect is unclear, as other physical mechanisms could contribute to the Balmer-line broadening \citep[e.g.,][]{Rusakov2025}.
 In addition, LRDs can show complex morphologies in the rest-frame UV, in spite of their compactness \citep[e.g.,][]{Rinaldi2025_notdot}.

 By selection most LRDs lie at $z>4$ and are typically hosted by low-mass galaxies, which sometimes are not even detected \citep[e.g.,][]{Chen2025}.
 Nonetheless, their metallicities do not stand out for being lower than average at high $z$, with the exception of a few known cases with $Z \sim 0.1 \, \rm Z_\odot$ \citep{Taylor2025, Tripodi2025}, including QSO1 behind the lensing cluster Abell 2744 \citep{furtak_jwst_2023,deugenio_qso1_2025, Maiolino2025}.
 This is also the case for other kinds of AGN at high redshifts, whose hosts are rarely metal poor \citep[e.g.,][]{Matsuoka2018,Mignoli2019,ubler_ga-nifs_2023}.